good-labs/good-labs.github.io/docs/contributing/contributing.md

 If you want to join the community, there are many ways to do this!

  - [Join on GitHub](https://www.github.com/good-labs/good-lab.github.io/) by opening an issue and requesting membership.
- - [Mailing List]() is used sparsely to ask questions or share fun projects.
+ - [Mailing List](mailto:good-labs@murmur.csail.mit.edu) is used sparsely to ask questions or share fun projects.

-We will have other channels of communication added shortly.
+ - [Gitter](https://gitter.im/good-labs/community) to join active conversation, or ask a question!

 ### 3. Contribute a Project